 Immaculate Heart College offers a unique education to its students, catering for individual needs from an academic, spiritual and social perspective.
 Its two focus areas are; Academic Excellence and the Catholic Faith.
 Within the area of academe, the focus is on improved literacy and numeracy skills for every student.
 This is achieved through a whole-school approach to the teaching of literacy and numeracy, early intervention strategies, Professional Learning for the Staff, continuous acquisition of resources, amongst other approaches.
 Other academic pursuits include the teaching of Modern Greek, Piano, Guitar and Percussion lessons.
 The school also offers one-on-one tuition for targeted improvement.

-The Catholic Faith is taught 3 periods a week in a formal capacity by the Religious Sisters of the Missionary Congregation of Mary (MCM), and during the weekly Mass by the College Priest.
+The Catholic Faith is taught 4 periods a week, and the students celebrate a weekly Mass with the College Priest.
 An authentic expression of Catholic Church teaching and Virtues Program permeates the day-to-day practice and ethos of the College, with the virtue of respect dominating all areas of behaviour.
 Catholic students are prepared for the Sacraments of First Reconciliation and First Holy Communion in Year 2, and Confirmation in Year 6.
 Furthermore, many key Feast Days are observed and celebrated during the year.